BombenProdukt/badge.sh/README.md

 - Use [Tailwind CSS](https://tailwindcss.com) for styling
 - Use [Inertia](https://inertiajs.com) for the frontend
 - Standardize development process by leveraging the Laravel ecosystem
-- Standardize API to be more consistent and predictable
+- Standardize paths to be more consistent and predictable
 - Standardize color palette to be more consistent and predictable
 - Standardize test suite to ensure functionality of all components